Bioconductor/BiocAsia2021/content/contributions.md

 ## Day2

-### (15:00~) Mahmoud Shaaban: "LINPS: a database for cancer-cell-specific perturbations of biological networks"
+### (15:00~) Mahmoud Ahmed: "LINPS: a database for cancer-cell-specific perturbations of biological networks"

 Screening for potential cancer therapies using existing large datasets of drug perturbations requires expertise and resources not available to all.
 This is often a barrier for lab scientists to tap into these valuable resources.